-Once you've chosen the home you want, it's time to sign the deal, known as an Agreement of Purchaseand Sale.
+Once you've chosen the home you want, it's time to sign the deal, known as an Agreement of Purchase and Sale.
 This is the first step in the process of building the home of your dreams!

 Most builder contracts are fairly standard, but it's important to know exactly what is in your agreement because it is a binding contract.
-The purchase agreement puts in writing everything that is included, from incentives to included features.
+The purchase agreement puts in writing everything that is included, so make sure anything agreed to verbally by the Sales Representative, and any buyer incentives, are reflected in the contract.
+It also means you need to be clear about what is considered an additional investment, or upgrade.
+If it's not in the agreement, you can't hold the builder to it.